We may well be familiar with the expression that you can’t compare apples with oranges, but can you compare bananas with bananas?

 - Does it matter as to what temperature the banana is eaten at – refrigerated, room temperature or heated?

-- If I eat two bananas am I doubling my vitamin and mineral intake or does my body just take what it needs and expels the rest?
+- If I eat two bananas, am I doubling my vitamin and mineral intake, or does my body just take what it needs and expels the rest?

 Rather ironically, the foods that we can be most certain about in terms of their nutritional content are those highly tested foods that have been processed and packaged with clear cooking instructions – ready meals – more often than not, the unhealthy stuff.

-For consumers, the ongoing danger is that producers and distributers can be too driven by the desire for cost savings, efficiency gains and profit generation that some of the quality and benefits of their product can be undermined.
+For consumers, the ongoing danger is that producers and distributors can be too driven by the desire for cost savings, efficiency gains and profit generation that some of the quality and benefits of their product can be undermined.

 Suppliers should recognise that they are not just providing bananas.
 They are providing packages of goodness.
 We don’t eat bananas just because we like them; we also eat them for the goodness and health benefits that they give us.